Dr. Rebecca Simmons-Resnick and Dr. Matthew Resnick

 Drs.
 Sharon and Ron Harris

 Ron and Sharon Harris opened the doors of Porters Neck Veterinary Hospital on March 15, 1999.
 Sharon, (originally from Lexington, Massachusetts), met Ron, (from Southport, NC) freshman year at NC State College of Veterinary Medicine in 1991.
 After working for two years in Goldsboro, NC, Ron and Sharon came to Wilmington to work at the Wilmington Animal Emergency Clinic for two more years before opening in the Porters Neck Shopping Center.
 Five years later, the hospital was moved to its current facility.
 Along the way, their two daughters, Rachel and Rebecca, were born.

 Dr. Kelsey Rowe

 Kelsey joined the PNVH family in the fall of 2015.
 Born in Richmond, VA, she received her undergraduate at University of Virginia where she also played field hockey.
 She graduated from veterinary school at Virginia Tech in 2014.
 After graduating, Kelsey practiced in Tennessee until she moved to Wilmington.
-She and her husband, Collin, share their home with their Airedale terrier, Bruce.
+She and her husband, Collin, have one son, Connor, and share their home with their Airedale terrier, Bruce.
 In her spare time, Kelsey enjoys painting and running.